 We determine if a contractual arrangement represents or contains a lease at inception.
 Operating leases are included in right of use assets and lease liabilities on our balance sheet.
-Assets under finance leases are included in property, plant and equipment and the related lease liabilities in lease liabilities on our balance sheet.
+Assets under finance leases are included in property, plant and equipment and the related lease liabilities on our balance sheet.